exercism/website-copy/tracks/javascript/exercises/wordy/mentoring.md

 There are many _valid_ solutions to this problem.
 If the student has written something completely different than the options listed below, do not dismiss it.
-At this point in the track, we can except them to have developped their own style.
-However, follow the guideliness listed in this document.
+At this point in the track, we can expect them to have developed their own style.
+However, follow the guidelines listed in this document.

 > **Note**: solutions using `eval` are usually very concise, but most of the
 > time neither safe (they don't whitelist the tokens) or meant to be.
 If a